mddrill/Mediminder/README.md

 ```
 I haven't tested any of the windows commands because I'm on Mac, but they should all work, if they don't let me know.

+There are two endpoints, `/accounts/` for the accounts and `/instructions/` for the instructions.

 I think we should do Test Driven Development.
 I'm gonna create tests that we need to pass and then assign tasks to you guys.

+We'll see how long this takes us and then decide whether to make a frontend, it shouldn't take longer than a week, so I think we should make a frontend.